ShotaMiyazaki94/microjax/docs/_sources/index.rst.txt

   and ICRS for use in HMC/VI workflows.
 - **Trajectory utilities** – helpers for parallax, limb darkening, and custom source motion.
-- **Composable likelihoods** – analytic marginalisation utilities for fast photometric inference.
+- **Composable likelihoods** – analytic marginalisation utilities for inference.

 Quick peek
 ----------